 According to one of the local legends, the name of the village will originate from an outlaw who will have lived here, named "Macôr".
 This robber lived in a cave they named Penha.
 Over time, the name became adulterous and became pena, thus becoming the land to be known as Penha de Macôr or Pena Macôr.
 According to another version, a fierce struggle between its inhabitants and robbers caused so much bloodshed and so bad color, that the village was known as Penha of bad color.

 The most remote traces of the occupation of the territory point to pre- and proto-historical horizons, with archaeological remains scattered throughout several sites of the current concelhia area.
 When the Roman legions arrived, they came across the resistance of the Lusitanians, embattled tribes who lived essentially from pastoralism.
+The romanization process has left obvious marks throughout the region.

 In political and military terms, Penamacor's position would become of particular relevance over several centuries, in the context of relations with the neighboring kingdoms of León, Castile and Spain, being frequent stage frequency of military movements , especially in acute periods of our history, such as the wars of the restoration of independence and the French invasions.